Concow, California: Discovery

 Aside from governance, starting in 1828, northern trappers including Jedediah Smith, Michel Laframboise, and John Work first made contact with the Concow region Maidu.
 In 1851 the Beckwourth Trail established the first transportation route to the Concow region.
 The route did not pass directly through the present day Concow, the trail followed a series of ridgetops 10 miles to the East.

 Soon began death from diseases, such as pneumonia and malaria, from which the Maidu have no natural immunity.

 Bounty and extermination

-In 1853, under the leadership of Gov. Bigler, several municipalities within the State of California ordered all non-European people of California - including the Maidu - exterminated in return for a $5.00 ($134.95 in 2010 US$) cash bounty for each verified male killed and a lesser cash bounty for a dead woman or child.
-In addition to the municipal bounty system, through funding numerous militia attacks on the native people, the resulting debt became known as the "California War Debt" or "Army Appropriations Bill".
+The towns of Marysville and Honey Lake paid bounties for Indian scalps.
+Shasta City authorities offered $5 for every Indian head brought to them.

-In 1854 - though not entirely clear why - Secretary of War Jefferson Davis wrote California that their 'war' expenditures could not be authorized without the original bills of sale to verify the purpose was one intended by congress.
-The bill of sale for the bounty was the head.
+In 1854, Secretary of War Jefferson Davis wrote California that their 'war' expenditures could not be authorized without the original bills of sale to verify the purpose was one intended by congress.
 California was reimbursed $924,259.65 ($23.4M 2010US) by the United States Federal Government and again reimbursed $229,981.67 in 1861 for the intervening years.
-Sometimes children could be sold for more than the per claim amount allowed.
-To maximize profits, during 'hunts' they tried to only kill children that were not old enough to work.
-The older children were instead enslaved as provided by the Act of 1850 for the Government and Protection of Indians.

-Assuming the $1.2M the State of California claimed in expenses for the 'War' was used entirely for $5 bounties, then this represents the death of 240,000 California natives; during that same time period the native population declined from 250,000 to less than 50,000, a comparable amount.